Kopachris/seshet/docs/tech_drafts/importing_modules.md

 * dnicks (list:string) - If nick is present in the same channel as the bot, disables the module.
 Overrides both `echannels` and `enicks`.
 Useful if there's another less advanced bot in the channel with similar functionality.
 * whitelist (list:string) - List of hostmasks.
 If the event source is in this list, run the module regardless of the other channel and nick lists.
 * blacklist (list:string) - Same as `whitelist`, except never run this module if the event source is in this list.
 Good for banning abusers.
+* cmd_prefix (string, length 1) - Override global command prefix (default: `!`).
+* auth_group (ref:auth_groups) - Defines an authorization profile for this module.

+### Authorization profiles: db.auth_groups

+Seshet has four styles of authentication: NickServ, username and password, nickname and password, and password only.

+With NickServ authentication, all authentication is offloaded to NickServ.
+A number of NickServ accounts may be specified for authorization, and then authentication can be queried by messaging NickServ `ACC <nickname> *` and parsing the results for an account name.
+NickServ authentication is recommended for most use cases.

+Username and password authentication requires a user to send the bot (in private message) an invocation of the `auth` command with two arguments: username and password.
+The user will remain authenticated for the duration of their session.

+Nickname and password is similar, but `auth` only requires one argument: the password.
+The bot will take the user's nickname as their username.
+Like nickname and password, the user will remain authenticated for the duration of their session.

+Likewise, password authentication only requires a password as the argument to `auth`, but it can be used from any nickname.

+###

 ## Import mechanics